SenseNet/docs.sensenet.com/content/concepts/introduction/04-what-is-snaas.md

 - central admin surface
 - flexible pricing plans (based on # of content, request, user)

+# sensenet cloud

+- our infrastructure
+- secure and everything
+- hosted in europe
+- future plans make it possible to choose between multiple cloud services

 Are you interested in having your own repository in the sensenet cloud?
 [Contact us](https://sensenet.com/contact#earlyadopter), be an early adopter and get a repository free for a try-out.